boobeh123/LabBrillianceHI/README.md

 # 🛠️ LabBrillianceHI Patch 0.0.004
 📅 **Release Date:** March 18th, 2026

-## 📢 Developer's  - About Us & revisions
+## 📢 Developer's Notes - About Us & revisions

 - Removed an article from the gallery panel section & updated text content
     - The text content now better reflects what the business offers